en

 As a list (full list)

-Limitations: DSS datasets can also be exported to SharePoint Online as lists.
+Limitations: Dataiku datasets can also be exported to SharePoint Online as lists.
 However, this operation will overwrite any existing list bearing the same name.
-Also, some types (such as lookup or calculated fields) do not exist in DSS and would therefore be replaced by strings.
-For these reasons, it is strongly recommended to export lists from DSS to SharePoint only on specific lists created with the intent of being updated by DSS.
+Also, some types (such as lookup or calculated fields) do not exist in Dataiku and would therefore be replaced by strings.
+For these reasons, it is strongly recommended to export lists from Dataiku to SharePoint only on specific lists created with the intent of being updated by Dataiku.
 Keep in mind that any user modification on the SharePoint side will be overwritten at the next sync.

 1. Create your destination list by creating a SharePoint Online list dataset ( +Dataset > SharePoint Online > Lists ).
 Select the appropriate authentication and list title.
 Check that this title is not already in use on SharePoint to avoid any deletion.
 Project variables in the title, such as DSS_${projectKey}_ can help reduce conflicts in the name space.

-2. Name the DSS dataset and click Create.
+2. Name the Dataiku dataset and click Create.
 An error should show because the dataset does not exist on the SharePoint side.

 3. In you flow, create a sync recipe from the dataset you want to export.
 In the Output dataset section, use Existing dataset and select the SharePoint dataset named at step 2.